0xSpaceShard/starknet-devnet/website/docs/blocks.md

 ## Creating blocks on demand

-If you start Devnet with the `--block-generation-on demand` CLI option, you will enable the possibility to store more than one transaction in the pending block (targetable via block tag `"pre_confirmed"`).
+If you start Devnet with the `--block-generation-on demand` CLI option, you will enable the possibility to store more than one transaction in the pre-confirmed block (targetable via block tag `"pre_confirmed"`).

-Once you've added the desired transactions into the pending block, you can [request new block creation](#request-new-block-creation).
-This will convert the pending block to the latest block (targetable via block tag `"latest"`), giving it a block hash and a block number.
-All subsequent transactions will be stored in a new pending block.
+Once you've added the desired transactions into the pre-confirmed block, you can [request new block creation](#request-new-block-creation).
+This will convert the pre-confirmed block to the latest block (targetable via block tag `"latest"`), giving it a block hash and a block number.
+All subsequent transactions will be stored in a new pre-confirmed block.

-In case of demanding block creation with no pending transactions, a new empty block will be generated.
+In case of demanding block creation with no pre-confirmed transactions, a new empty block will be generated.

 The creation of the genesis block is not affected by this feature.